kchmck/vim-coffee-script/Readme.md

     let coffee_make_options = "--bare"

-### CoffeeCompile: Compiling a CoffeeScript Snippet
+### CoffeeCompile: Compile Snippets of CoffeeScript

 The `CoffeeCompile` command shows how the current file or a snippet of CoffeeScript is compiled to JavaScript.
 Calling `CoffeeCompile` without a range